pandemicpedals/didyaeat/collections/_blog/2021-03-26_Roast_Beets.md

 beet salad, which I will do a video of later.
 But we love roasted beets.
 After eating roasted beets for years with basil and oregano added one day I tried pouring some 23 year old Denissimo Balsamic Vinegar on them which created an even sweeter taste.
-So even if you have never tried beets give them a chance you might be surprised of the delicious taste and flavor
+So even if you have never tried beets give them a chance you might be surprised of the delicious taste and flavor.

 ## Video

-{% include video id="JQcDJ2vDCrE" provider="youtube" %}
+{% include video id="7OwzqRSPPgE" provider="youtube" %}

 ## Recipe